PowerDMARC

 Every day, billions of phishing emails flood inboxes, posing a constant threat.
 However, a single significant change has the potential to significantly raise the bar for scammers and enhance online security.

-A Secure Email Server is a server that allows users to send and receive email messages without compromising their security.
+A Secure Email Server is a server that allows users to send and receive email messages without compromising their security, protecting your company’s data from hackers, information theft, viruses, and other threats.
 An SES is one of the most common ways for businesses to communicate with their customers, employees, and other parties.
+When you use a secure email server, you can ensure that your data is protected and that it is only accessible to employees with the correct permissions.
+You also have more control over how the email service operates by adjusting settings such as spam filtering and virus scanning.

 A Secure Email Server offers a number of benefits, like: